ShakirSofi/johnwlambert.github.io/index.md

 ## Bio

 I am a Ph.D. student at Georgia Tech, advised by Professor [James Hays](https://www.cc.gatech.edu/~hays/).
 I completed my Bachelor's and Master's degrees in Computer Science at Stanford University in 2018, specializing in artificial intelligence.
-My research interests revolve around the semantic understanding of geometric data.

-I enjoy creating teaching materials for topics in computer vision, a field which relies heavily upon numerical optimization and statistical machine learning tools.

 You can reach me at johnlambert AT gatech DOT edu.
 Some of my code can be [found here](http://github.com/johnwlambert/).

-Office:
-College of Computing Building (CCB)
-Room 309 (3rd Floor)
-Georgia Institute of Technology
-801 Atlantic Drive NW,
-Atlanta, GA 30332

 [[My CV]](/assets/cv.pdf)

 ## Research
-Humans have an amazing ability to understand the world through their visual system, but computers struggle with the task.
-The real world is 3D, not 2D, so reasoning in the 2D image plane is insufficient.
-3D is high-dimensional and challenging and has a high data requirement.
+Humans have an amazing ability to understand the world through their visual system but designing automated systems to perform the task continues to prove difficult.
+We take for granted almost everything our visual system is capable of.
+While great progress has been made in 2D image understanding, the real world is 3D, not 2D, so reasoning in the 2D image plane is insufficient.
+The 3D world is high-dimensional and challenging and has a high data requirement.

-Today, the computer vision community is learning how to use statistical learning and numerical optimization techniques for handling 3D sensor data.
-Accurate 3D understanding of environments will have enormous benefit for people all over the world, with implications for safer transportation and safer workplaces.
+My research interests revolve around geometric and semantic understanding of 3D environments.
+Accurate understanding of 3D environments will have enormous benefit for people all over the world, with implications for safer transportation and safer workplaces.

 ## Teaching

+Aside from research, another passion of mine is teaching.
+I enjoy creating teaching materials for topics related to computer vision, a field which relies heavily upon numerical optimization and statistical machine learning tools.
+A number of teaching modules I've written can be found below:

 <div class="teaching-home">
   <div class="materials-wrap">